MicrosoftDocs/windows-powershell-docs/docset/windows/fileserverresourcemanager/set-fsrmsetting.md

 PS C:\> Set-FsrmSetting -CommandNotificationLimit 80
 ```

-This command specifies 80 as the minimum number of seconds between individual running events of a command-type notification.
+This command specifies 80 as the minimum number of minutes between individual running events of a command-type notification.

 ### Example 3: Change the FSRM setting for report classification format
 ```